happypandax/happypandax/docs/source/plugin.rst

 * ``description``: A description of your plugin.
 This attribute is required to be present.
 * ``test``: Path to the entry file for tests.
 Path is relative to this folder and must exist.
 This attribute is optional.
 * ``website``: A url to a website for the plugin, author, etc. This attribute is optional.
-* ``require``: A list of strings defining other plug-ins as dependencies.
+* ``require``: A list of strings defining other plugins as dependencies.
 This attribute is optional.

     A requirement must conform :pep:`508` with a few exceptions.

-    Other plug-ins can be referred to by their id or shortname.
+    Other plugins can be referred to by their id or shortname.

     Examples of requirements that conforms :pep:`508`::